EtchedPixels/CC6303/README.md

 ## 6800

-The 6800 is not currently supported.
-It has a few gaps that are awkward to address, in particular the fact it lacks PSHX and ABX.
-The compiler uses the fact it can PSHX/PULX a lot to improve 16bit handling, for temporaries and for other stuff.

-Some of the base pieces are there for 6800 at this point but most of the compiler does not know how to generate 6800 code.
+Most of the base pieces are there for 6800 at this point but some of the compiler does not know how to generate 6800 code.
 Some of the difficult stuff has been tackled.
 The compiler should never need to PSHX and it knows a dirty trick to emulate PULX.

-## IDEAS

-Stub code that is a chain of ins/des instructions with labels for each so you can jsr to shift the stack by 4-n bytes in the ugly cases.